Great-Sun-Group/greatsun-dev/README.md

 # greatsun-dev

 Welcome to the research and development container of the credex ecosystem.
-Within the container of this repository are tools for running development, admin, and research modes for the credex-core API, the vimbiso-pay client, and additional clients that will we'll soon be working on, such as a web interface for customer service agents and an economic modelling tool.
+Within the container of this repository are tools for running development, admin, and research modes for the credex-core API, the vimbiso-pay client, and additional clients that will we'll soon be working on, such as a web app for customer service agents and an economic modelling tool.

 This container is managed by an AI "avatar" interface called greatsun-dev.
 The avatar *is* the development environment.
 It is launched in your terminal to enable you to communicate through our avatar scripts with large language model (LLM) artificial intelligences.